MathieuNlp/Sam_LoRA/README.md

 # Introduction

-Segment anything is a foundational model released by Meta ([SAM](https://segment-anything.com/)).
-Pre-trained over 1 billion images, the model shows high performance zero-shot inference.
+Segment anything is a foundational model released by Meta ([SAM](https://segment-anything.com/)) and pre-trained over 1 billion images.
+The model shows high quality zero-shot inference.

 ![Dog segmentation](./docs/images/dog_segmented.png)
 *Segmentation of an image by SAM*

 As good as they are, pre-trained models cannot answer to every segmentation tasks.
-The model has a large understanding of everything but situation-wise, it can be compromised.
-I would like to dig deeper in this problem by applying SAM to product packshots.
+The model has a large understanding of everything but situation-wise, the model can perform poorly.
+I dug deeper into this problem by applying SAM to product packshots.
-Product packshots are mainly done with a unicolor background and the object upfront.
-Those images tends to have less noise and SAM should be performing really well in contrast of some city image with lots of information.
-However, we will that it's still a challenging problem.
+Product packshots are mostly done with a one-color background and the object upfront.
+Those images have less noise than regular images and therefore SAM should be performing well.
+However, we will that in the application of jewelry, SAM as difficulties segmenting.

 # Problem
 Can we segment jewelry rings used for product packshots ?